Henauxg/ghx_proc_gen/bevy_ghx_proc_gen/README.md

 *Find the list and description in [Cargo.toml](Cargo.toml)*

 - `default-assets-bundle-spawners`: This feature compiles simple `AssetBundleSpawner impl` for a few basic types.
 Disable the feature if you don't need them, or want to customize their implementation.
+- `reflect`: simply derives `Reflect` on common structs of the crate.
-- `simple-plugin` compiles the simple plugin and its systems.
+- `simple-plugin`: compiles the simple plugin and its systems.
-- `debug-plugin` compiles the debug plugin, the grid debug plugin and their systems.
+- `debug-plugin`: compiles the debug plugin, the grid debug plugin and their systems.
+- `picking`: Enables picking through `bevy_mod_picking`.
+Used by the debug-plugin if enabled.
+- `egui-edit`: Enables an `egui` editor panel to inspect nodes and paint models

 *See also the [main crate](../README.md#cargo-features) cargo features*